yujiangshui/yujiangshui/README.md

 I'm Harry Yu.

-Living in NZ, work as a full stack developer (React family, Node.js, Ruby, GraphQL, etc).
+Live in NZ, work as a full stack developer (React family, Node.js, Ruby, GraphQL, etc).

 Worked at Alibaba, and worked on the [ICE](https://github.com/alibaba/ice) project as the PM.